 |SECOND TERM -

-Traci Malkowski – Human Resources Generalist (Equity, Diversity & Inclusion Representative)
+Traci Malkowski – Human Resources & Equity Advisor (Equity, Diversity & Inclusion Representative)

 - Responsible for monitoring and implementing the Canada Research Chair Program mandatory requirements, and following the Best Practices Guide to Recruitment, Hiring & Retention.